 As fshost finds block devices, it reads headers from each device to detect the filesystem type.
-It will initially find the fvm block, which contains partitions for other block devices.
+It will initially find the Fuchsia Volume Manager (fvm) block, which points to partitions for other block devices.
 Fshost will use devfs to cause driver manager to run the fvm driver for this block device, which causes other block devices to appear for fshost to inspect.
 It does a similar thing when it discovers a zxcrypt partition, as the disk will need to be decrypted to be usable.
 Once fvm and zxcrypt are loaded, fshost will find the appropriate block devices and start the minfs and blobfs filesystems, which are needed for a fully functioning system.

 Appmgr coordinates with component manager to share capabilities between legacy